Nathanmaas/togo/readme.md

 ![Alt text](https://cloud.githubusercontent.com/assets/9797122/9048868/520f6176-39f1-11e5-9e4c-fec84ac7bc8c.png?raw=true)

-using togo you can search the city of Seattle for basque food, the best african art museum, or a great place to grab a coffee - anything and anywhere you want togo.
+Using togo you can search the city of Seattle for basque food, the best african art museum, or a great place to grab a coffee - anything and anywhere you want togo.